pyTooling/pyTooling/doc/Common/Licensing.rst

    not even identical to the official license names.
 Also some allegedly similar licenses got different SPDX identifiers.

-   The package :py:mod:`pyTooling.Licensing` provides license name and identifiers mappings to unify all these names and classifiers to and from `SPDX identifiers <https://spdx.org/licenses/>`__.
+   The package :mod:`pyTooling.Licensing` provides license name and identifiers mappings to unify all these names and classifiers to and from `SPDX identifiers <https://spdx.org/licenses/>`__.

    .. rubric:: Examples: